About the National Technical Honor Society

 The Honor Society at Hunter

 Hunter Business School became a recognized National Technical Honor Society chapter on January 15, 2016.
 Inductees are chosen every six weeks once a list of technical students has been issued by the education director at each campus.
+It is a highly selective process.
 Hunter Business School’s first induction ceremony was in March 2016.

 The criteria for inclusion are